user94857/libpostal-rest/README.md

 ]
 ```

-### Added options to the parser web api which will pass options to the libpostal library
+### Added options to this api which will be passed to the libpostal library
 `curl -X POST -d '100 main st buffalo ny' <host>:8080/parser?country=us`

 ### Or